yegor256/blog/static/talks.md

 [video](https://www.youtube.com/watch?v=APCUGQlkO3U).
 There were about 400 people, 2-3 tracks and a terrible venue.
 Seriously, the place was a total disaster, even though it's a newly built conference center.
-The sound, the location of rooms, the after-talk areas &mdash; everything was uncomfortable.
+The sound, the location of rooms, the after-talk areas&mdash;everything was uncomfortable.
 Also, the content was not really well selected.
 They invited a few star speakers just because of their names, which usually is a mistake.
 The after-party was good though.
 It seemed that organizers tried to do this event